 At that, Yahweh turned to what appeared to be a 1980s era desktop computer, complete with monochrome CRT monitor.
 He began typing.
 One.
 Key.
 At.
 A. Time.

 He became aware of the fact that Fluke had stopped talking.

 “Go on, Fluke.
 You prayed regularly and what?”

-Fluke gaped at the scene.
-Here was a cartoonish deity, a very old looking white man with long, flowing white hair and beard, sitting in a sitcom office from 20th century America, typing like a toddler on an IBM PC.
+Fluke gaped at the scene before him.
+Here was a cartoonish deity, a very old looking robed white man with long, flowing white hair and beard, sitting in a sitcom office from 20th century America, typing like a toddler on an IBM PC.
 Come to think of it, where had the PC come from?
 He hadn’t noticed it until just now.

 “Um, sir… pardon my asking, but what are you doing?”

 “Huh?
 Oh, well I’m fact-checking of course.
 Lots of fake news these days, Fluke.
 You gotta fact check.”